satyak2003/foodie---food-ordering-website/README.md

 # Foodie
-## 4th sem DBMS project to implement a food ordering system.
+#DBMS project to implement a food ordering web app